Syria: Ancient antiquity

-A Canaanite group known as the Phoenicians came to dominate the coasts of Syria, (and also Lebanon and northern Palestine) from the 13th century BC, founding city states such as Amrit, Simyra, Arwad, Paltos, Ramitha and Shuksi.
-From these coastal regions, they eventually spread their influence throughout the Mediterranean, including building colonies in Malta, Sicily, the Iberian peninsula (modern Spain and Portugal), and the coasts of North Africa and most significantly, founding the major city state of Carthage (in modern Tunisia) in the 9th century BC, which was much later to become the center of a major empire, rivaling the Roman Empire.
+A Canaanite group known as the Phoenicians came to dominate the coasts of Syria, (and also Lebanon and northern Palestine) from the 13th century BC, founding city states such as Amrit, Simyra, Arwad, Paltos, Ramitha, and Shuksi.
+From these coastal regions, they eventually spread their influence throughout the Mediterranean, including building colonies in Malta, Sicily, the Iberian peninsula, and the coasts of North Africa and most significantly, founding the major city-state of Carthage in the 9th century BC, which was much later to become the center of a major empire, rivaling the Roman Republic.

-Syria and the Western half of Near East then fell to the vast Neo Assyrian Empire (911 BC – 605 BC).
+Syria and the western half of Near East then fell to the vast Neo Assyrian Empire (911 BC – 605 BC).
 The Assyrians introduced Imperial Aramaic as the lingua franca of their empire.
-This language was to remain dominant in Syria and the entire Near East until after the Arab Islamic conquest in the 7th and 8th centuries AD, and was to be a vehicle for the spread of Christianity.
+This language was to remain dominant in Syria and the entire Near East until after the Islamic conquest in the 7th and 8th centuries AD, and was to be a vehicle for the spread of Christianity.
 The Assyrians named their colonies of Syria and Lebanon Eber-Nari.
 Assyrian domination ended after the Assyrians greatly weakened themselves in a series of brutal internal civil wars, followed by attacks from: the Medes, Babylonians, Chaldeans, Persians, Scythians and Cimmerians.
 During the fall of Assyria, the Scythians ravaged and plundered much of Syria.
 The last stand of the Assyrian army was at Carchemish in northern Syria in 605 BC.
 The Assyrian Empire was followed by the Neo-Babylonian Empire (605 BC – 539 BC).
 During this period, Syria became a battle ground between Babylonia and another former Assyrian colony, that of Egypt.
 The Babylonians, like their Assyrian relations, were victorious over Egypt.